 A: Nope!
 By default you will not be joined to any of the voice channels, only the text chat channels.
 To join a voice channel you first need to click the appropriate room name on the left hand channel list.
-As always, voice chat is optional, so there is no pressure to use it if you don’t want to.
+Voice chat is optional, so there’s no pressure to use it if you don’t want to.

 Q: Are voice chat rooms moderated?

-A: We expect players using voice chat to follow the same rules that apply throughout Cubic Worlds.
-Although staff may not always be present in voice rooms, you should let a staffer know if you encounter a problem so we can take action.
+A: No, we cannot and do not provide constant moderation of voice chat, but we expect players using voice chat to follow the same rules that apply throughout Cubic Worlds.
+Although staff may not always be present in voice rooms, you should let a staffer know if you encounter a problem so that we can help.